You are currently viewing 25 Free Things to Do in San DiegoPin

 1205 Prospect St, La Jolla, 92037, map

-This is a small gallery that’s worth checking out if you love Dr. Seuss.
+This small gallery is worth checking out if you love Dr. Seuss.
 Although they carry art from different artists, the highlight is seeing the illustration art of Dr. Seuss!
-Did you know that Dr. Seuss is a San Diegan and resided in La Jolla until his death?
+Did you know Dr. Seuss is a San Diegan and resided in La Jolla until his death?
 Many of his works are said to be inspired by the landscapes from the area.
-We ended up buying our first Dr. Seuss illustration here to give our home some San Diego vibes.
+We bought our first Dr. Seuss illustration here to give our home some San Diego vibes.

-25. Stike a Pose at the Unconditional Surrender Statue
+25. Strike a Pose at the Unconditional Surrender Statue

 55 Tuna Lane, 92101, map